unicode-org/icu4x/CONTRIBUTING.md

 If the pull request is more complex and is being developed over time, it may be benefitial to start it in a `Draft` state.
 This allows other contributors to monitor the progress and volunteer feedback while annotating that the pull request is not yet ready for review.

-If a pull request is particularly large in scope, consider reducing the scope of the pull request and moving work to the `experimental/` directory, as discussed above.
+If a pull request is particularly large in scope and not release-ready, consider either (1) reducing the scope of the pull request, (2) moving work to the `experimental/` directory, or (3) hiding the work behind the `"experimental"` feature flag.
+See the section above, "Release Readiness", for more details.

 By the end of this phase, and right before review is requested, it is helpful for the reviewers to have a clean list of commits in the pull request.